Middle Manager

 Glass Ceiling

-This follows The Peter Principle, represented below.
-People are promoted based on their success in previous roles until they reach a level at which they are no longer competent, as skills in one role do not necessarily transfer to another.
+These follow The Peter Principle, represented below: People are promoted based on their success in previous roles until they reach a level at which they are no longer competent, as skills in one role do not necessarily transfer to another.

 “Kenny has a natural ability to help managers develop skills at a fast pace and work more productively with others.
 He has given me the confidence to believe in myself and work with other people to achieve a positive outcome.”